How to Verify Fake Micro SD Cards

 Memory Card Buying Tips

-Let’s sum up the article with the below memory card buying tips:
+Sum up the article with the below memory card buying tips:

 · Always make sure to buy from an authorized seller.

 · Be careful about cheap SD cards.
-Often if the price seems too good to be true, it usually is.

 · Always inspect and test each card to make sure that it is genuine.